 The park draws over 50,000 visitors a year, many of whom will spend dollars at the businesses bordering the park.
 No single element has benefited the most from the Park than the business expansion that has occurred with the properties bordering the park, including an antique store, three restaurants, and several office spaces.
 Many business owners have said that the new Park played a major role in their location decision.
 The construction of Depot Park is a significant beginning to inviting people to the downtown area for a variety of purposes.
 Over 130 years later, the location is once again a cornerstone for downtown and the city.

-DSI is still accepting $40 donations for inscribed brick that are placed in the park.
-In order to make a contribution, please print out and clip Depot Park Donation Form and send it along with your check.
+We is still accepting $40 donations for inscribed brick that are placed in the park.
+In order to make a contribution, please call (919)-777-2100 for a donation form.
 If you want to make a larger contribution, we have other items in the park that need donations as well, including benches, a fountain, and an ornamental clock.

-If you wish to rent the park, first please call 919-775-8332 to see if it available on the day you wish to reserve it.
-If it is available, then please fill out the Rental Application Form along with your check to 226 Carthage Street, Sanford, NC 27330.
+If you wish to rent the park, first please call 919-777-2100 to see if it available on the day you wish to reserve it.
+If it is available, then please fill out the Rental Application Form along with your check to 115 Chatham Street, Sanford, NC 27330.